Online Engineering Programs Home

 Step 4: Gain Professional Experience (One to Four Years)

 While it naturally follows that one would enter the field after earning a degree, employers may also prefer (or require) professional experience, even for entry-level positions.
-Furthermore, practical experience is a prerequisite to seeking the Professional Engineer (PE) license, which is discussed below.
+Furthermore, practical experience is a prerequisite to seeking the Professional Engineer (PE) license, as discussed below.

 Step 5: Consider FE & PE Licensure (Voluntary)